 Definitions of Digital Healthcare and Digital Medicine

-From a patient’s perspective, if a doctor prescribes a pharmaceutical at a medical institution, a patient’s cost for that pharmaceutical will be covered by national health insurance and a patient will be required to pay only a portion of the cost of that pharmaceutical.
-By contrast, if a digital healthcare product does not constitute a pharmaceutical, a consumer must pay the full price of the product to the provider.
+From a patient’s perspective, if a doctor prescribes a pharmaceutical item at a medical institution, the patient’s cost for that pharmaceutical will be covered by national health insurance and the patient will be required to pay only a portion of the cost of that pharmaceutical.
+By contrast, if a digital healthcare product does not constitute a pharmaceutical item, the consumer must pay the full price of the product to the provider.

 Sometimes, it can be difficult to determine whether a certain product, such as a medical-device program, may be categorised as a medical device, so the MHLW issued the Guideline Concerning the Determination of Software as a Medical Device on 31 March 2021 (the SaMD Guideline).

-The SaMD Guideline clarified that a program that records, stores and displays personal health data for the purpose of a user (ie, a patient) to monitor his or her own health information does not constitute a medical-device program.
+The SaMD Guideline clarified that a program that records, stores and displays personal health data for the purpose of a user (ie, a patient) to monitor their own health information does not constitute a medical-device program.
 By contrast, a program that is intended to diagnose, treat or prevent a disease is a medical-device program.

-Japanese law, including the Pharmaceutical Act, does not provide formal definitions of Digital Healthcare and Digital Medicine.
+Japanese law, including the Pharmaceuticals Act, does not provide formal definitions of Digital Healthcare and Digital Medicine.

-However, the Pharmaceutical Act contains definitions of “pharmaceutical” and “medical device,” which include medical-device programs.
+However, the Pharmaceuticals Act contains definitions of “pharmaceutical” and “medical device,” which include medical-device programs.

 Technologies using the internet and artificial intelligence (AI) have been adopted in digital healthcare products and medical device programs.

 There are many digital healthcare products, such as applications for smartphones, that use the internet to transmit healthcare information among users.

 Also, some medical device programs adopt AI for their functions to enhance their effects, such as diagnosis of a certain disease.